marcomg-byte/offser/README.md

 - Change `PORT` in `.env` to an available port
 - Or kill the process using the port: `lsof -i :8080`

+### Logging Issues

+- Log files are created automatically in the `logs/` directory.
+- If logs are missing, check directory permissions and ensure the process has write access.

 ---